escaso/d0z0/README.md

 # d0 and z0 analysis
 The files in this directory provide the tools for a d0 and z0 analysis of particle guns in Delphes.
+Note that it will work for any kinf of detector (IDEA, CLD) as long as they have a Delphes card.

 ## RUNNING THE ANALYSIS